Parents, Guardians and Families

 On this page, you’ll find information and resources for parents, guardians, family and friends who are supporting a student living in residence.

-Our residence team is here for you and ready to welcome your student in the fall.
-Please encourage your student to get involved in weekend of welcome activities to make their residence experience more enjoyable.
-If you have any questions, please feel free to contact us.
+Our residence team is here for you and ready to welcome your student.
+Please encourage your student to get involved and take part in residence programs to make their residence experience more enjoyable.
+We look forward to a fantastic year ahead and are excited to embark on this journey together.
+If you have any questions, please feel free to contact us.”

 On this page